amber0309/ANM-MM/README.md

-# Gaussian Process Partially Observed Model (GPPOM)
+# ANM Mixture Model (ANM-MM)

-Python code of algorithm for estimating latent representations in ANM Mixture Model (ANM-MM) and further conduct causal inference and mechanism clustering.
+Python code of algorithm for conducting causal inference and mechanism clustering for ANM-MM.

 ## Getting Started